deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Bruuk cheered slightly from the compliment, but kept his answer carefully neutral.
 “They’re just a Clan.
 The only thing interesting about them is their mandate and focus.
 For me, this is just a job.
 Same goes for Morwk and Urgug, and the Shipmaster never really discusses himself.
 Moj and Dora are the ‘interesting’ ones.”

-Wild leaned casually against the wall and watched Moj apply enough reverse thrust to push them loose from Armstrong.
+Wilde leaned casually against the wall and watched Moj apply enough reverse thrust to push them loose from Armstrong.
 With puffs of gas and clouds of little water crystals, the docking umbilicals separated and drifted free in the vacuum before slowly crawling back into their stowed positions.

 “Just a Clan?
 No offense mate, but *bullshit.* In my experience, anyone connected to Whitecrest is *never* boring.
 They don’t *like* boring people.”